-However, based on what we saw in 2016 and the trends on the rise for 2017 we can safely say that content is only going to become more important for the growth of any online business.
+However, based on what we saw last year and the trends on the rise this year we can safely say that content is only going to become more important for the growth of any online business.

 There’ll be more competition and it’ll be harder to capture your audience’s attention.

 Adapting quickly to the emerging content types and aggressively building your subscriber seems to be the only way to keep hold of your audience.